Dragenst1/Bio/pastes/Quotes/Other Quotes.md

-"*No amount of money ever bought a second of time*" -Howard Stark
+"*No amount of money ever bought a second of time*" - Howard Stark

 "*Be who you are and say what you feel because those who mind don't matter and those who matter don't mind*" - Dr. Seuss